immanuelsavio/Python_MySQL_Rest_API/README.md

 # MySQL_Flask_Rest_API

-A Rest API Designed with Flask on a python based environment and MySQL
+A Simple Rest API Designed with Flask on a python based environment and MySQL as part of my intenship with Untapd Technologies.

 ### Requirements
 1.Python 3